bluegenes/2022-paper-protein-kmers/manuscript.md

 ### FracMinHash Sketching with Sourmash

-As implemented in sourmash [@doi:10.1101/2022.01.11.475838; @doi:10.12688/f1000research.19675.1; @doi:10.21105/joss.00027], FracMinHash is a MinHash variant that uses a scaling factor to subsample the unique k-mers in the dataset to the chosen proportion (1/`scaled`).
+FracMinHash sketching, as implemented in sourmash [@doi:10.1101/2022.01.11.475838; @doi:10.12688/f1000research.19675.1; @doi:10.21105/joss.00027], is a MinHash variant that uses a scaling factor to subsample the unique k-mers in the dataset to the chosen fraction (1/`scaled`).
-As k-mers are randomized prior to systematic subsampling, FracMinHash sketches are representative subsets that can be used for comparisons, as long as the k-mer size and chosen scaled value remain consistent.
+As k-mers are randomized prior to systematic subsampling, FracMinHash sketches are representative subsets that can be used for comparisons across datasets sketched with consistent k-mer lengths and scaling factors.
-Unlike traditional MinHash sketches, FracMinHash sketches enable similarity estimation with containment, which permits more accurate estimation of genomic distance when genomes or datasets differ in size [@doi:10.1016/j.amc.2019.02.018;@doi:10.1186/s13059-019-1875-0].
+FracMinHash sketches can be used to estimate both the Jaccard Index [@doi:10.1186/s13059-016-0997-x] and Containment Index [@doi:10.1016/j.amc.2019.02.018] between datasets.

 Sourmash v4.x supports sketching from either nucleotide or protein input sequence.
 All genome sequences were sketched with sourmash v4.2.1 using the `sourmash sketch dna` command, k-mer sizes of 21,31,51, a scaling factor of 1000.
 Sourmash also supports 6-frame translation of nucleotide sequence to amino acid sequence.
 To assess the utility of these translated sketches, genome sequences were also sketched with the `sourmash sketch translate` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 200.
-All proteome sequences were sketched with sourmash >=v4.2.1 using the `sourmash sketch protein` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 100.
+All proteome sequences were sketched with sourmash >=v4.2.1 using the `sourmash sketch protein` command at protein k-sizes (_kaa-mer sizes?_) of 7-12 and a scaling factor of 200.

+In select cases, we also conduct comparisons using all available k-mers, rather than using FracMinHash sketch subsampling.
+While `sourmash` sketching is not optimized for this use case, we can generate these complete k-mer sketches using the same `sourmash` commands with a scaling factor of 1 (`scaled`=1).

+### FracMinHash sketch comparisons

+While FracMinHash sketches enable both Jaccard and containment comparisons, containment has been shown to permit more accurate estimation of genomic distance when genomes or datasets differ in size [@doi:10.1016/j.amc.2019.02.018;@doi:10.1186/s13059-019-1875-0; @doi:10.1093/bib/bbz083; @doi:10.1101/2022.01.14.476226].
+We focus here on the utility of containment comparisons for similarity estimation.
+Containment comparisons are directional: the containment of genome A in sample B is the interection of k-mers in A and B divided by the k-mers in genome A (and vice versa).
+Thus, two containment values can be estimated for a given pairwise comparison.
+The choice of which containment value to use (or whether to average the two values) depends on the particular comparison.

+FracMinHash containment has been shown to be an unbiased estimator of the true containment index, as long as the sketches contain sufficient k-mers for comparison or utilize a high-quality estimation of the true cardinality of the dataset [@doi:10.1101/2022.01.11.475838; @doi:10.1101/2022.01.11.475870].
+_As of `v4.x`, `sourmash` sketches store a Hyper-Log-Log estimate of dataset cardinality, calculated during sketching.
+Use of this estimate ensures that `sourmash` FracMinHash containment results will be unbiased estimates of the true containment, even for very small genomes (e.g. viruses) or large scaling factors (e.g. keep 1/1e6 k-mers)._

-### Sequence Identity Estimation from FracMinHash
+### Average Amino Acid Identity from FracMinHash
-_(very DRAFTy)_

-Sourmash contains standard implementations of Jaccard Index [@doi:10.1186/s13059-016-0997-x] and Containment Index [@doi:10.1016/j.amc.2019.02.018] set comparisons.

-**Estimating Sequence Similarity from Jaccard**
-For a comparison between two genomes (genomeA, genomeB), the Jaccard Index represents the k-mers shared between the two genomes (sketch intersection) divided by the k-mers present in both sketches (sketch union).
-Thus the Jaccard Index represents the percent of shared k-mers relative to all k-mers across both genomes (intersection/genomeA+genomeB).
+_discuss HLL / bias factor?_

-MinHash Sketch Jaccard has been shown to correlate well with ANI at high sequence identities (>=90% sequence identity) [@doi:10.1186/s13059-016-0997-x]; (>=80% sequence identity [@doi:10.1038/s41467-018-07641-9].
+MinHash Sketch Jaccard has been shown to correlate well with ANI at high sequence identities (>=90% sequence identity) [@doi:10.1186/s13059-016-0997-x].

-_discuss MRCC jaccard_

-**Estimating Sequence Similarity from Containment**
-As the Jaccard Index utilizes the union of all k-mers in a dataset, it is greatly affected by differences in dataset size [@doi:10.1093/bib/bbz083].
-The Containment Index instead represents the percent of a genome found in the comparison genome.
-Containment is directional: while the number of shared k-mers is fixed for a pairwise comparison, the Containment of each dataset will depend on the unique k-mers found in that particular dataset.
-Containment for genomeA will be (intersection/genomeA), while Containment for genomeB will be (intersection/genomeB).

-Alignment-based ANI/AAI represents the sequence similarity of the alignable fraction of two genomes.
-In this way, ANI/AAI only compares the shared sequences, and discounts/ignores all other sequence present in either genome.
-Bidirectional containment comparisons use the same numerator (shared k-mers), but may contain different numbers of non-shared k-mers in the denominator.

-In cases where both genomes are high-quality and highly complete, we can most closely approximate ANI by using the maximum value between the bidirectional containment values: that is, using the comparison that represents the shared sequence over the genome with the smallest number of non-shared k-mers.

-In cases where one genome is more trusted (high quality and highly complete), Containment may be best calculated relative to the trusted genome.
-This use case also allows us to estimate sequence identity from larger sequence collections, such as metagenomes.
-By definition, metagenomes contain k-mers from many organisms.
-We can take advantage of directional Containment by calculating the Containment Index of Reference genomes that share many k-mers with the Metagenome.
-We have already shown the utility of Containment for metagenome classification [@https://dib-lab.github.io/2020-paper-sourmash-gather], but now we can report estimated average sequence identity between the matching sequence regions and the reference genome.

-**Estimating Sequence Identity from FracMinHash**

-**_TBD_**

-Blanca et al, 2021 [@doi:10.1101/2021.01.15.426881] presented a method to estimate the mutation rate between MinHash sketches while accounting for the non-independence of mutated k-mers.
-Using [@https://github.com/KoslickiLab/mutation-rate-ci-calculator], we estimate Sequence Identity from FracMinHash Containment.
+Recently, Blanca et al, 2021 [@doi:10.1101/2021.01.15.426881] presented a method to increase the accuracy of sequence similarity estimation from MinHash Jaccard by recognizing that k-mers generated from mutated sequence are not independent.

-discuss HLL / bias factor?
+Hera et al, 2022 [@doi:10.1101/2022.01.11.475870] extended this approach to estimate sequence identity from FracMinHash Containment estimates.
+Each of these methods assumes a simple mutational model, with equal substitution probability for each nucleotide, and then estimates sequence identity based on k-mer comparisons.
+Here, we note that there is nothing unique to nucleotide sequence included in these equations.
+If we instead generate amino acid k-mers from protein sequence, we can apply the same equations to estimate average Amino Acid Identity (AAI).
+For this application, we still assume a simple mutational model of equal substitution probability at each position, but of any amino acid, rather than any nucleotide.
+The equation for sequence similarity estimation (ANI or AAI) from FracMinHash Containment is reproduced here for completeness (see @doi:10.1101/2022.01.11.475870 for  details).

+**to do: ADD EQUATION**

+Sequence distance estimation (ANI, AAI) is implemented in `sourmash` as of `v4.4` (@NTPW: check version).
+The distance estimation equations can be found in the `distance_utils.py` file.

+__NTP: working here__

-### FracMinHash Distance Correlates with Standard Methods
+### FracMinHash Amino Acid Identity Correlates with Alignment-based Methods

 FastANI v1.32 ([@doi:10.1038/s41467-018-07641-9]; run with default parameters)  was used to obtain Average Nucleotide Identity between the anchor genome and each additional genome in its evolutionary path.
 FastANI is targeted at ANI values between 80%-100%, so only values in this range are considered "trusted" and used in **assessing the correlation between FracMinHash estimates and FastANI._(TBD)_**